 How selling gold from Rothbury by post works

 GoldPaid serves customers in Rothbury by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-There is no GoldPaid premises in Rothbury to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.
+There is nothing in Rothbury to find or drive to; the label arrives by email, the parcel goes through your own Post Office, and you decide at your kitchen table.

 Rothbury in context, and what we tend to receive from here

-Rothbury is a small town in Coquetdale, the historic centre of upper Coquetdale and a gateway to the Cheviot Hills, with a quiet, settled and older population.
+Rothbury is a small town in Coquetdale, the historic centre of upper Coquetdale and a gateway to the Cheviot Hills.
+It is a quiet, settled place with a notably older population, remote from any sizeable town.
+People in Rothbury sell gold and silver by post, anywhere in the UK, with no shop visit needed, posting under tracked Royal Mail cover from the village counter.

 Remote upland towns send inherited family jewellery from long-settled communities, often worn smooth, alongside hallmarked silver kept across generations.